Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Determination of the earliest light observation sets

 \removedEinstein{ We will do considerations for the non-linear wave equation and for the Einstein-scalar field equations.
 Due to this, we assume that we are given the data set ${\mathcal D}$ that is the set ${\mathcal D}_{wave}$ for the wave equation, see (\ref{eq: wave data set}), or ${\cal D}(g,\hat \phi,\e)$ for the Einstein equations, see (\ref{eq: main data}).
 Also, we denote conditions $(D_{wave})$ and $(D_E)$ by $(D)$. }

-{\mattitext In this section we reduce {\gtext the proof of} Theorem \ref{main thm3 new} to proving Theorem \ref{main thm paper part 2} that is {\gtext given} later in Section \ref{sec: Proof for passive observations}. {\gtext As explained in Remark 3.3, we have already done this reduction in Section 3 in the case when the manifold $(M,g)$ has no cut points.
-Next we consider the general case which leads to some technical considerations involving the cut points and light-like geodesics that may intersect several times.}
+{\mattitext In this section we reduce {\gtext the proof of} Theorem \ref{main thm3 new} to proving Theorem \ref{main thm paper part 2} that is {\mtext proven} later in Section \ref{sec: Proof for passive observations}. \canberemoved{As explained in Remark 3.3, we have already done this reduction in Section 3 in the case when the manifold $(M,g)$ has no cut points.
+Next we consider the general case which leads to some technical considerations involving the cut points and light-like geodesics that may intersect several times.} Below, we assume that we are given $(U,g|_U)$ and the {\slava source-to-solution} map $L_U$.